Glossary

 THESE ARE NOT DONE BY ME! — Examples are stock photos courtesy of Unsplash

 Again, I have done designs like this in the past and I always dread them.
 This includes Celtic designs — examples here.
-I fully believe designs like this should really be done by artists who specialize in them!
+Again, I fully believe designs like this should really be done by artists who specialize in them!

 Fingerprint tattoos